 In addition, certain funds donated by outside donors for the benefit of UWSEM are held and managed by CFSEM.
 Such contributions are subject to variance power maintained by CFSEM.
-The fair market value of these funds is approximately \$11,000 at September 30, 2023.
+The fair market value of these funds is approximately \$12,500 and \$11,000 at September 30, 2024 and 2023, respectively.
 Earnings are available for distribution to UWSEM at the discretion of CFSEM; therefore, interest and principal balances are not reflected in the financial statements.